bthate/botlib/README.rst

 ::

- > sudo bot cmd install
+ > sudo botd install

 if you don't want the bot to startup at boot, remove the service file:

 ::

- > sudo bot cmd remove
+ > sudo botd remove

 |